 Notice

 Prior to holding any meeting and/or hearing virtually, the Tree and Public Gardens Commission shall provide notice of the meeting to the public, media, and any party requesting notification at least seventy-two (72) hours in advance of the meeting, unless it is a lawfully scheduled special meeting or emergency meeting.
+For purposes of this policy, a meeting or hearing is considered to be held virtually if one member of the Commission intends to participate by remote means.
 The date, time, location, agenda, and the manner by which the meeting will be conducted shall be included in the notice.

 In the event of a special meeting, the Tree and Public Gardens Commission shall provide notice of the date, time, location, agenda, and the manner by which the meeting will be conducted at least twenty-four (24) hours before the meeting.
 Such meeting shall be designated as a “special meeting” in the public notice.
-The notice emergency meetings shall be provided in accordance with applicable law and shall include the manner by which the meeting will be conducted.
+The notice of emergency meetings shall be provided in accordance with applicable law and shall include the manner by which the meeting will be conducted.
 Such meeting shall be designated an “emergency meeting” in the public notice.

 Notice of any meeting is to be provided by reasonable methods that would permit any party to reasonably determine the time, location, agenda, and manner of the meeting and/or hearing.